Top Tips for a Winning Veterinary Personal Statement: Insights from Cambridge & RVC Graduates

 1. Why the university?

 Extensively research the university, societies you might want to join etc. and know the style of veterinary school.
 N.B.
-Most veterinary schools will have a page dedicated to what they want from applicants - take your cue from them!
+Most veterinary schools will have a page dedicated to what they want from applicants - take your cue from them and include some of these details in your veterinary personal statement.

 2. Why veterinary?